-- Not withdrawing water from state-designated outstanding resource waters, waterbodies which provide habitat for federally listed threatened or endangered species or waterbodies designated as public water supplies for testing procedures unless written permission is obtained from the applicable regulatory agency. - Inspection of all welds and hydrostatic testing of the pipeline sections will be performed before HDD installation under waterbodies or wetlands. - Locating hydrostatic test manifolds outside of wetlands and riparian areas as practicable. - Withdrawing from and discharging to water sources will comply with appropriate agency requirements. - Screening the water inlet to avoid intake of fish. - Maintaining adequate stream flow rates during withdrawal activities to protect aquatic life, provide for all existing waterbody uses, and downstream withdrawals of water by existing users. - Anchoring the discharge pipe for safety. - Discharging test water into a suitable receiving body of water, across a well-vegetated area or filtered through a filter bag or other erosion control barrier. - Discharging test water against a splash plate or other energy dissipating device approved by the EI to aerate, slow, and disperse the flow. - Controlling the rate of discharge at a level that appropriately prevents flooding or erosion. - Discharging into state-designated exceptional value waters, waterbodies which provide habitat for federally listed threatened or endangered species, or waterbodies designated as public water supplies will only occur if written permission from the appropriate federal, state or local permitting agency is obtained.
+- Submitting a Notice of Intent for Coverage under the NPDES General Permit for Discharges from Hydrostatic Testing of Tanks and Pipelines at least 60 days prior to construction for testing in Connecticut. - Withdrawing water from either state-designated Class A waters, waterbodies which provide habitat for federally listed threatened or endangered species or waterbodies designated as public water supplies for testing procedures will not occur unless written permission is obtained from the applicable regulatory agency. - Inspection of all welds and hydrostatic testing of the pipeline sections will be performed before HDD installation under waterbodies or wetlands. - Locating hydrostatic test manifolds outside of wetlands and riparian areas as practicable. - Withdrawing from and discharging to water sources will comply with appropriate agency requirements. - Screening the water inlet to avoid intake of fish. - Maintaining adequate stream flow rates during withdrawal activities to protect aquatic life, provide for all existing waterbody uses, and downstream withdrawals of water by existing users. - Anchoring the discharge pipe for safety. - Discharging test water into a suitable receiving body of water, across a well-vegetated area or filtered through a filter bag or other erosion control barrier. - Discharging test water against a splash plate or other energy dissipating device approved by the EI to aerate, slow, and disperse the flow. - Controlling the rate of discharge at a level that appropriately prevents flooding or erosion. - Discharging into state-designated exceptional value waters, waterbodies which provide habitat for federally listed threatened or endangered species, or waterbodies designated as public water supplies will only occur if written permission from the appropriate federal, state, or local permitting agency is obtained.